Allan Yeomans

-Allan James Yeomans (born 3 October 1931, in Sydney, Australia) is an agriculturist, design engineer, author, lecturer, and inventor.
-His father, P.A.
-Yeomans, and mother Rita Yeomans are both now deceased.
-He argues that we can bring global warming and climate under control and restore weather systems to normal at negligible cost while simultaneously improving our wealth and standard of living.
+Allan James Yeomans (3 October 1931 – 15 February 2024) was an Australian agriculturist, design engineer, author, lecturer, and inventor.
+He argued that it is possible to bring global warming and climate under control and restore weather systems to normal at negligible cost while simultaneously improving our wealth and standard of living.

 Early life and education

-He attended primary schools in a series of gold mining towns throughout Eastern Australia, then attending Scots College in Sydney for secondary school.
+Yeomans was born in Sydney on 3 October 1931.
+He grew up in North Richmond, on his family's farm.
+He attended primary schools in a series of gold mining towns throughout Eastern Australia, then attending Scots College (Sydney) for secondary school.

 He attended Sydney University and studied engineering, and physics under Professor Harry Messel.
 He left university and manufactured water skis.
-However subsequently he completed the first ever postgraduate course on computing using the SILLIAC computer.
-The SILLIAC was the Sydney University sister unit to the then new ILLIAC "supercomputer" developed at the University of Illinois.
+However, subsequently he completed the first postgraduate course on computing using the SILLIAC computer.
+This was the Sydney University sister unit to the then new ILLIAC "supercomputer" developed at the University of Illinois.
 At Sydney University he also completed a postgraduate course in nuclear energy and radioisotopes.

-He then joined the family business, being mainly open cut coal mining.
+Yeomans joined the family business, open-cut coal mining.
 Then with his father P.A.
-Yeomans set up operations in 1952 to manufacture the Graham Hoeme Chisel Plow from Amarillo, Texas.

-Australia was thus only the second country in the world to produce these, then totally new type of cultivating implement.
-Allan Yeomans' main role was equipment design.
+Yeomans, he set up operations in 1952 to manufacture the Graham Hoeme Chisel Plow from Amarillo, Texas.
+Australia was only the second country in the world to produce this new type of cultivating implement.

-He commenced his own business in 1957, initially manufacturing furniture.
+He started his own business in 1957, initially manufacturing furniture.
 His Banana Chair became a household word in Australia.
 He also set up and produced the chaise longue in Los Angeles in 1961.

 Keyline and plows

-He was closely involved with the development of his father's Keyline design system of agriculture and was instrumental in naming the system "Keyline".
+Yeomans was involved with the development of his father's Keyline design system of agriculture and was instrumental in naming the system "Keyline".
 His father P.A.
 Yeomans sold the chisel plough business in 1964 and restrictions were placed on both father and son to prevent their involvement in agricultural machinery for a stipulated period.

 In 1980, he purchased a semi-defunct agricultural manufacturing business in central NSW and moved to Forbes, where he met and married his second wife Chris.

-The subsoiler plough concept, a second generation chisel plough being developed prior to the sale of the family business, had been placed on hold; its development was eventually re-initiated.
+The subsoiler plough concept, a second generation chisel plough being developed prior to the sale of the family business, had been placed on hold; its development was eventually restarted.
 The operation was moved to Queensland in 1990 and his company continues to manufacture and further develop this second generation chisel plough.
 Units have been delivered to organic and sustainable orientated farmers in South Africa, South East Asia, Europe and the Americas.